Visualization enhances Problem Solving in multi-Qubit Systems: Introduction

 \subsection{Research Questions and Hypotheses}

-While a possible benefit of visualizations such as \ac{dcn} for learning is predicted by previous research, it is uncertain to what extend this benefit manifests also in problem solving.
+While a possible benefit of visualizations such as \ac{dcn} for learning is predicted by previous research, it is uncertain to what extent this benefit manifests also in task solving.
 Although there is evidence that visualizations also provide benefits in this realm, they are likely to depend on visualization, context, and task solver and the exact moderating factors have not yet been explored sufficiently~\cite{Schewior2024}.
-Possible factors include the previous experience of the student, which could result in less reliance on a visualization, spatial reasoning ability as described by the \ac{itpc}~\cite{schnotz2005}, and more particularly mental rotation ability~\cite{Taylor2023}, and \ac{rc}~\cite{rau2017conditions}, whereas possible differences may be due to support of the decision making step~\cite{LINDNER201791}.
+Possible factors include the previous experience of the student, which could result in less reliance on a visualization, \acf{sra} as described by the \ac{itpc}~\cite{schnotz2005}, and more particularly \acf{mra}~\cite{Taylor2023}, and \acf{rc}~\cite{rau2017conditions}, whereas possible differences may be due to support of the decision-making step~\cite{LINDNER201791}.

-There is a need for studies considering also other moderators like learner and representational characteristics and eye-tracking data to further investigate the underlying processes and conditions for benefits of presenting a visualization.
-As is apparent, the \ac{dcn} visualization adds a complementary strategy (as proposed within the \ac{deft} framework) to understanding the process of the application of a Hadamard gate in two- and three-qubit systems.
+There is a need for studies considering also other moderators like learner and representational characteristics and eye-tracking data to further investigate the underlying processes and conditions for benefits of presenting a visualization in terms of accuracy of performance and perceived cognitive load.
+As \ac{gcl} is mainly associated with learning processes and we are in the realm of task solving, we choose \ac{icl} and \ac{ecl} as main outcome variables for cognitive load.
+As is apparent, the \ac{dcn} visualization adds a complementary strategy (as seen from the perspective of the \ac{deft} framework) to understanding the process of the application of a Hadamard gate in two- and three-qubit systems.
 The question of whether there is a benefit to this strategy and under which conditions remains to be answered.
 We formulate the following research questions.